 Interpretation could take the form of a subscribers or members’ newsletter analysing trends, policy, practices of other topics of relevance.
 It would provide insight and offer informed opinion on how things could develop and what that would mean for those engaged in the practice.

 Producing interpretation such as a newsletter that contains analysis requires not only expertise in the topic but having the time to research, write and produce material on a regular basis.
 That is why the producer would have to be paid for their time.
 Interpretation is the sort of thing any organisation aiming to be an industry body would do.

 In-person event have potential.
 Not long after the publication of David Holmgren’s Retrosuburbia book, a study circle was set up in the Victorian city of Bendigo to explore and deepen understanding of the book.
-The intention was to form an action circle to work on some of the ideas in the book after the study circle finished.
-The study circle added value to those purchasing the book by participants interpreting the content.
+The intention was to form an action circle to work on some of the ideas in the book after the study circle ended.
+The study circle added value to those purchasing the book (or borrowing it from the local library) by participants interpreting the content and thinking about how they could apply it.
 This is the sort of initiative that could be made available to organisational members to attract membership.